7-8:30 p.m., Thursday May 28, Campus Ministry Large Conference Room

-Registration for the Weekend Silent Retreat is now open.
 Enjoy this three-day weekend retreat based on the Daily Examen prayer, as established by St. Ignatius.
 Components of the retreat include confidential, individual meetings with a retreat director, group conference talks on the movements of the Examen, liturgy, and group prayer.
-For more information, please contact Charlotte Coe at email@example.com or Victor Lemus at firstname.lastname@example.org.
+Find more information on the Campus Ministry website or contact Charlotte Coe or Victor Lemus.

 Campus Ministry plans to send a delegation of SCU students to next year’s Magis/World Youth Day--two related events that draw together Catholic youth from around the world.
 The application process will open in the fall of 2015, but we encourage you to review and complete this short form now for general information and to express your interest.
 For questions, please contact Victor Lemus.